morlfm/z/README.md

 ZE Delivery - API automation with Ruby/Airborne and Mobile(Android) Automation with Appium and Cucumber

-Use virtual device if possible at Android Studio to not break automation with you already had it installed may crash the test If not please use a android device without the app installed
+Use virtual device if possible at Android Studio
+If not please use a android device without the app installed

 Run automated API tests with report